ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 (m) If a non-qualifying investment is bought by on or behalf of the Account, Enigma Strategy shall be entitled to transfer it (without notice) to Your General Investment Account.
 Such transfer will be treated as a withdrawal from the Account.

 23.2 Appointment (a) Interactive Brokers as the "Plan Manager(s)" for the Self-Select ISA and are authorised by the Inland Revenue as Managers of ISAs under the Individual Savings Account Regulations 1998 (Statutory Instrument 1998 Number 1870). (b) Interactive Brokers (IB) will provide Account management and administration in accordance with the Rules and Regulations (as defined below) and otherwise as set out in this Agreement.

 23.3 Beneficial Ownership If you wish to benefit from the tax advantages of an ISA, you must remain the beneficial owner of the investments held in your Account.

-23.4 Cash (a) Account money committed for investment in an ISA will be held separately from monies in a General Investment Account. (b) All cheques must be made payable to JARVIS or CREDO. (c) All cash received in your ISA including subscriptions, monies pending investment, any balance of uninvested cash, cash resulting from the transfer in of an ISA, income payments, dividends, tax repayment or the proceeds of sale of Qualifying Investments will be held in a designated client account by JARVIS or CREDO in accordance with the FCA Rules. (d) JARVIS and CREDO will only retain cash within your ISA for the purpose of applying it on your behalf to purchase your chosen Qualifying Investments. (e) JARVIS and CREDO reserve the right to transfer any cash held for more than a period of twelve months, and which has not been reinvested, to your General Investment Account.
-This may be done at shorter notice on the instruction of the Plan Manager or other lawful
+23.4 Cash (a) Account money committed for investment in an ISA will be held separately from monies in a General Investment Account. (b) All cheques must be made payable to IB or IX. (c) All cash received in your ISA including subscriptions, monies pending investment, any balance of uninvested cash, cash resulting from the transfer in of an ISA, income payments, dividends, tax repayment or the proceeds of the sale of Qualifying Investments will be held in a designated client account by IB or IX in accordance with the FCA Rules. (d) IB and IX will only retain cash within your ISA for the purpose of applying it on your behalf to purchase your chosen Qualifying Investments. (e) IB and IX reserve the right to transfer any cash held for more than a period of twelve months, and which has not been reinvested, to your General Investment Account.
+This may be done at the shorter notice on the instruction of the Plan Manager or other lawful